zk-passport/openpassport/app/README.md

 ### iOS

-To run the app on iOS, you will need an Apple Developer account.
+To run the app on iOS, you will need an `Apple Developer account`.
 Free accounts can't run apps that use NFC reading.

 Open the ios project on Xcode and add your provisionning profile in Targets > ProofOfPassport > Signing and Capabilities